What paint should I use to paint kitchen cabinets?

 The pre-sand is when you sand before painting.
 This is to remove that first layer of paint or clear coat that is already on your cabinets.
 If you don’t do this, your new paint won’t actually adhere to the cabinet.
 It will instead bond with the other paint.
 When that happens, as the paint contracts it creates cracking and peeling, effectively ruining the paint job.
 Pre-sanding is a necessary step to getting a quality paint job.

 The next time you sand should be after you have applied primer.
 This makes it easier for the topcoat to adhere to the surface and even out the finish.
 After that, the topcoat should get one final sanding.
-This is especially important if you’re using a lacquer-like Kim Aqua, as they tend to be a bit rougher after they have cured.

 So after three sanding jobs, your kitchen cabinets are finally complete.
 You could certainly skimp on these steps, but you and everyone else will be able to notice the flaws right off the bat.
 Taking the right amount of time to sand and paint is crucial to get the look right.
 That’s why it’s often better to let pros handle painting your kitchen cabinets since an experienced crew will give you the closest thing to a factory finish.